About Animation

 A production art cel is a transparent sheet of cellulose acetate that includes a hand-painted image and was used in the making of an animated film.

 Before computer animation, every frame in animation was drawn by hand.
 24 frames are required for one second of film.
-Most full-length, animated films required around one million drawings, including storyboards, backgrounds, pencil drawings and acrylic-painted cels.
+Most full-length, animated films required around one million drawings, including storyboards, backgrounds, character design roughs, pencil drawings and acrylic-painted celluloid.

 In cel animation, characters and objects were drawn on the transparent sheet and laid over a background.
 The use of cels eliminated the need to redraw the entire image, background and all, every time something moved.
 Multiple layers also created depth.

 The original Swan Princess film (1994) was the last fully hand-painted feature film to be released in theaters in the 1990's.
 It's creation took around 300 animators 4 years to complete.
-By today's standards this is a huge staff and a very expensive endeavor.
-Furthermore, there are no longer enough animators in the industry trained in painting acrylic on cellulose to make a quality full-length film using this method.
+By today's standards this is a huge staff and a very expensive and time consuming endeavor.
+Furthermore, there are no longer enough animators in the industry trained in the process of cel animation to make a quality full-length film using this method.

 Here’s a simple breakdown of the process: